Dshieff/ADSROS/README.md

 - get ros to run:
 source /opt/ros/noetic/setup.bash

-roscore
+-note: these source commands can also be added to ~/.bashrc to avoid re-entering them on startup

-- find the ROS package, make sure that ROS replies witht the file path of the ads library: rospack find ads
+- find the ROS package, make sure that ROS replies witht the file path of the ads library (remember to run roscore first!): rospack find ads

 - to test this library build, modify and run (using rosrun) the example folder as a separate node (the example.cpp file adapted for ROS)